ilri/meta/README.md

 ```

 ### GenSnapshot
-GenSnapshot converts a MySQL schema (with META's dictionary tables) into a SQLite database (snapshot file) for off-line cleaning.
-The snapshot file records any changes in the data that later on could be synchronized against the MySQL server using *MySQLSync*.
+GenSnapshot converts a MySQL schema (with META's dictionary tables) into an SQLite database (snapshot file) for offline cleaning.
+The snapshot file records any changes in the data that could be synchronized against the MySQL server using *MySQLSync* later on.

 #### Parameters
   - H - MySQL host server.
 Default is localhost